 All in all, editing with Helicon Focus is much more fun and much more powerful than with Adobe Photoshop.
 Helicon Focus currently costs $30 per year as an annual subscription and $115 once as a “Lifetime License”, where all future updates are included for free.

 After extensive testing and comparison with the other options, I decided to buy the lifetime license of Helicon Focus Pro.
-Currently, this is available at a 20% discount for 160 US$*.
+Currently, this is currently available for 200 US$*.

 Some more examples